 General Services

-Shuttle driving services are also available for your local activities and events at a rate of $250 per half day (up to 6 hrs) and $450 per full day up to 12hrs with consideration for BC driving laws.
-You provide Class 4 vehicle/up to 25 passengers.
+Metis Woman also offers: book keeping, website development, graphic art design.
+Class 4 driving services are also available for your local activities and events at a rate of $250 per half day up to 4 hours, and $450 per full day up to 8 hrs.
+You must provide the vehicle up to 25 passengers and your vehicle must have the appropriate and up to date insurance, inspection decals and pass pre-trip inspections.

 Programs